-No non salary related amount or benefit has been paid or given to any officer of our Company within the two years preceding the date of filing of this Draft Red Herring Prospectus or is intended to be paid or given, other than in the ordinary course of their employment.
+No non salary related amount or benefit has been paid or given to any officer of our Company within the two years preceding the date of filing of this Prospectus or is intended to be paid or given, other than in the ordinary course of their employment.

-CHANGES IN OUR KEY MANAGERIAL PERSONNEL AND SENIOR MANAGEMENT IN THE LAST THREE YEARS FROM THE DATE OF FILING OF THIS DRAFT RED HERRING PROSPECTUS
+CHANGES IN OUR KEY MANAGERIAL PERSONNEL AND SENIOR MANAGEMENT IN THE LAST THREE YEARS FROM THE DATE OF FILING OF THIS PROSPECTUS

-The changes in our Key Managerial Personnel and Senior Management during the three years immediately preceding the date of filing of this Draft Red Herring Prospectus are set forth below:
+The changes in our Key Managerial Personnel and Senior Management during the three years immediately preceding the date of filing of this Prospectus are set forth below:

-Name Date of Appointment/ Change in designation Reason for Change May 01, 2024 Appointed as Chairman and Joint Managing Director Mr. Bharat Jayantilal Pandya July 15, 2024 Appointed as Chairman cum Managing Director in Board Meeting July 17, 2024 Re-appointment as Chairman cum Managing Director in Shareholders' Meeting May 01, 2024 Appointed as Joint Managing Director Mr. Pandya Anilkumar Jayantilal July 15, 2024 Appointed as Whole Time Director in Board Meeting July 17, 2024 Appointment as Whole Time Director in Shareholders' Meeting Mr. Piyush Maganlal Nathwani July 17, 2024 Re-appointment as Whole Time Director Mr. Narayansingh Jaisingh Deora July 17, 2024 Appointed as Chief Financial Officer

-Name Date of Appointment/ Change in designation Raacon for Change Mr. Thakkar Parth B July 17, 2024 Appointed as Company Secretary & Compliance Officer January 16, 2024 Appointed as Maintenance Engineer Mr. Krunal Ajitkumar Patel June 30, 2023 Resigned as Maintenance Engineer October 01, 2022 Appointed as Maintenance Engineer
+Name Date of Appointment/ Change in designation Reason for Change May 01, 2024 Appointed as Chairman and Joint Managing Director Mr. Bharat Jayantilal Pandya July 15, 2024 Appointed as Chairman cum Managing Director in Board Meeting July 17, 2024 Re-appointment as Chairman cum Managing Director in Shareholders' Meeting May 01, 2024 Appointed as Joint Managing Director Mr. Pandya Anilkumar Jayantilal July 15, 2024 Appointed as Whole Time Director in Board Meeting July 17, 2024 Appointment as Whole Time Director in Shareholders' Meeting Mr. Piyush Maganlal Nathwani July 17, 2024 Re-appointment as Whole Time Director Mr. Narayansingh Jaisingh Deora July 17, 2024 Appointed as Chief Financial Officer Mr. Thakkar Parth B July 17, 2024 Appointed as Company Secretary & Compliance Officer Mr. Krunal Ajitkumar Patel January 16, 2024 Appointed as Maintenance Engineer ivii.
+Kruiiai Ajitkuiliai 1 atei June 30, 2023 Resigned as Maintenance Engineer